-“You can only teach so much in the classroom before you can actually get some hands-on experience,” said Meghan Lynch, a student in the class.
-“Developing our understanding of how businesses can change based on all of the external factors that we talk about in class while immersing ourselves in the culture made the trip so valuable,” she said.
+“You can only teach so much in the classroom before you can actually get some hands-on experience,” says Meghan Lynch, a student in the class.
+“Developing our understanding of how businesses can change based on all of the external factors that we talk about in class while immersing ourselves in the culture made the trip so valuable.”

 Learning about how business is different in China was eye-opening for the students.
-A major asset to their learning experience occurred when students were able to gain first-hand knowledge in international business as they met with companies like: SAP (global software solution provider), Ogilvy (global marketing firm) and Chinese startup firms such as Lettin (an innovative startup in the LED technology industry).
+A major asset to their learning experience occurred when students were able to gain firsthand knowledge in international business as they met with companies like global software solution provider SAP, global marketing firm Ogilvy and Chinese start-up firms such as Lettin, an innovator in the LED technology industry.
 Here, they listened to senior executives at the front line of international businesses who expressed their own success or failure stories in this largest emerging market.

 “There are very specific ways to perform business transactions over there.
 Without knowing those and appreciating those and participating in those, you’re not going to go anywhere in business.
-You’re not going to be successful,” said Lynch.
+You’re not going to be successful,” Lynch says.

 And it’s more complicated when business practices or norms vary from region to region in the same country.